roslyncode/clubwebsite/workshops/2020-21/css/readme/README.md

 # Workshop 1: Personal Website

 This workshop is for someone with 0 knowledge about coding to get a personal website started in less than an hour.
-We will teaching the basics of HTML and CSS, using the compiler Cloud9.
+We will be teaching the basics of HTML and CSS, using the compiler atom.

-### Step 1: Setting up Cloud9
+### Step 1: Setting up Atom
-Before we begin coding, you must set up text editor.
+Before we begin coding, you must set up a text editor.
 We recommend using atom, which you can download here: https://atom.io/

+After the application is downloaded, go to your desktop and create a new folder.
+This is done by right clicking your desktop and clicking “create new folder.”

+Open atom.io and go to “open projects.”
+Select the folder you just created on your desktop

+Now locate this folder on atom.io and right click.
+Select “new file”

+Write index.html in the blank!
+You are now ready to begin coding

 ### Step 2: Setting up the HTML File

-Start by creating a new file.
-Name it index.html.

 Create the backbone of HTML file by typing the following: